How To

 No-Drill Method

-Step 1 – Add a suction cup to the treble side of the base
+Step 1 – Add a suction cup to the center of the base

-You have 2 options here.
+You have two options here.
 If you’re dead set on not permanently modifying your guitar in any way, simply moisten the suction cup and apply.
-If you’re simply not confident enough to drill, but you want to permanently add strap buttons, apply a thin layer of Gorilla Glue to the suction cup, and carefully place it towards the treble side of the base.
+If you’re simply not confident enough to drill, but you want to permanently add strap buttons, apply a thin layer of Gorilla Glue to the suction cup, and carefully place it at the center of the base

 With the suction cup method, it’s always best to use the suction cups that have a small hole in the shaft.
-Once the strap is on them, you can use a keyring, or something as simple as a paperclip to feed through the hole and prevent the strap from coming loose.
+Add a keyring to the hole, then either secure the keyring directly to the strap holes, or tie the strap on to them with paracord or lace.

 • Simon Morgan